wilsonmar/wilsonmar.github.io/_posts/2016-07-03-macos-homebrew.md

 Brew installs packages in its own Cellar directory (folder) and adds symlinks to the /usr/local folder.

-Homebrew is the newest and most popular package utility on OSX.
+Homebrew is the newest and most popular package utility on macOS.

 Homebrew's web page is at <a target="_blank" href="http://brew.sh/">
 http://brew.sh</a>